Format + Ideas

 How to Create Your Podcast and Publish Your Episodes with Captivate

 Armed with your artwork, podcast trailer and first episode, it’s time to submit your podcast to the directories and start publishing your episodes, aka the most exciting moment for any new podcaster!

-You will need to upload your general podcast information, such as your show description, artwork/logo and RSS feed.
-Then it’s a case of publishing your individual episodes, including individual episode show notes for the directories to display.
+First, you need to create your podcast on Captivate.
+You will need to upload your general podcast information, such as your show description, artwork and categories.
+The whole process is fully guided, so you know you're filling everything out correctly first time.
+Then, it’s a case of publishing your individual episodes, including individual episode show notes for the directories to display.

 Captivate makes this process as quick and easy: